simplykamil6/2d-maze-creator/README.md

 ![Implementing](resources/readme/images/implementing.png)

 - In the example it is imported as Maze
-- Pass a shouldRender: bool prop -> once true it will start generating the maze
+- Pass a shouldCreate: bool prop -> once true it will start generating the maze